 - Handful of Silken Tofu (cut into mini cubes)

-- Take your teacups and place a handful of mushrooms carefully into each cup.
+- Place a handful of mushrooms carefully into each teacup.
+Set aside.

 - To make the kombu dashi, use a single pouch.
 Use a measuring cup and mix with 300ml of warm water until the dashi has dissolved.
 I like to use more kombu for more flavor.